ATSAF is a scientific society for internationally oriented agricultural and ecosystem research in Germany.

 ATSAF actively supports the yearly Tropentag, supports students interested in science journalism, awards congress travel grants, initiates expert discussions, and forms competence teams.

-ATSAF in one and a half minutes – The Council for Tropical and Subtropical Agricultural Research presents itself in its new image film.
+ATSAF in one and a half minutes – The Council for Tropical and Subtropical Agricultural Research presents itself in its image film.